prajwalch/path_module/README.md

 # Path Module For C
-Don't use this module instead use orginal [dirname](https://www.man7.org/linux/man-pages/man3/basename.3.html) and [basename](https://www.man7.org/linux/man-pages/man3/basename.3.html).
+Don't use this module instead use original [dirname](https://www.man7.org/linux/man-pages/man3/basename.3.html) and [basename](https://www.man7.org/linux/man-pages/man3/basename.3.html).
 This module is just a shit and doesn't handle the path properly.
 If you want to extract filename and file extension from the path use _basename_ and work around yourself.

 ## Building